Early Signs of Dementia or Just Aging?

 • Seek professional help or counseling, and talk to a doctor, therapist, or counselor if you feel overwhelmed, depressed, anxious, or suicidal.
 For example, call a helpline, make an appointment, or join a therapy program.

-Hospice and palliative care can be provided in various settings, such as home, hospital, nursing home, or hospice facility, depending on the needs and preferences of the person with dementia and their family.
-Hospice and palliative care can be covered by various sources, such as Medicare, Medicaid, private insurance, or charity, depending on the eligibility and availability of the person with dementia and their family.
+Hospice care can be provided in various settings, such as home, hospital, nursing home, or hospice facility, depending on the needs and preferences of the person with dementia and their family.
+Hospice is covered by various sources, such as Medicare, Medicaid, private insurance, or charity, depending on the eligibility and availability of the person with dementia and their family.
+Valley View Hospice in Los Angeles offers a range of services and programs for people with dementia and their families, such as

 • Home care.
-Home care is a service that provides medical and non-medical care for the person with dementia in their own home by a team of professionals and volunteers, such as nurses, doctors, social workers, chaplains, aides, etc. Home care can help the person with dementia stay comfortable and independent in their familiar environment and reduce the burden and stress for their family.
+Home hospice care services provides medical and non-medical care for the person with dementia in their own home by a team of professionals and volunteers, such as nurses, doctors, social workers, chaplains, aides, etc. Home care can help the person with dementia stay comfortable and independent in their familiar environment and reduce the burden and stress for their family.

 • Spiritual care.
 Spiritual care is a service that provides spiritual support and guidance for the person with dementia and their family by a team of chaplains, clergy, or other spiritual counselors who respect and honor the beliefs and values of the person with dementia and their family.
 Spiritual care can help the person with dementia and their family cope with their emotions and questions and find meaning and purpose in their life and death.